grindfever/WebGL-Project/tp3/README.md

 ![Tangram](screenshots/cg-t08g04-tp3-2.png)

--In exercise 2 we built a prism with a variable number of sides and complexity.
+In exercise 2 we built a prism with a variable number of sides and complexity.
 The most challenging part was implementing the most efficient algorithm possible to create vertices, describe the triangle mesh and create normalized normals at each vertex.
 The calculated lighting was similar to that calculated with Constant Shading since the normals for the same face are the same.

 ### Prism